 In Figure 1, the ZIP code entered is 10036 (Midtown, New York City), which on the day the screen shot was taken was a cool 63 degrees.

 The complete user interface for this application is described in XUL.
 It is available for you to use in the download with this article (see left column).
 A snippet of this code?describing the Display and Command buttons?is shown below.

 As you can see, the XUL is very straightforward XML.
 The node describes the grouping of the display frame and the display textbox as indicated in Figure 2.

 |Figure 2.
-Group Picture: Relating the XUL Code to the UI.|
+Group Picture: Relating the XUL Code to the UI.

 You will notice an unusual attribute within the XUL: ‘command.’
 This attribute is used in the case that you use a button to tie the XUL to your Java code.
 When the user clicks the button, the XUL framework bubbles an event (actionPerformed, more on this later) up to be processed by your code, with the contents of this attribute (in this case, “C” or “G”) as a parameter.
 It is from this that you know which button has been pressed.